 iRedMail will install all required binary packages with command

-it will check whether you have mirror site defined in
+from mirror site defined in file

 It's recommended to install packages from a mirror site, to reduce server load on OpenBSD primary servers.
 Also, installing package from a nearest mirror site will speed up package installation.
 You can find mirror list near you on OpenBSD web site: Getting OpenBSD.